lamhq/tech-notes/pages/devops/aws/39-machine-learning/8-sage-maker/1-overview.md

 It includes a compiler to convert the machine learning model to an environment that is optimized to execute the model on the target architecture.

-## Elastic Inference (El)
+## Elastic Inference (EI)

-El speeds up throughput and decreases latency of realtime inferences deployed on SageMaker hosted services using only CPU-based instances.
+EI speeds up throughput and decreases latency of realtime inferences deployed on SageMaker hosted services using only CPU-based instances.
 It is much more cost-effective than a full GPU instance.

 It must be configured when you create a deployable model.
 El is not available for all algorithms yet.